statsig-io/docs/docs/statsig-warehouse-native/getting-started.md

 ## Step 2 - Create a Metric Source

+### Overview

+A Metric Source gives you the ability to define a custom SQL query into your Data Warehouse that generates a resultset on which you'll be able to use Statsig's Metric builder to define Metrics.
+Typically, customer data pipelines collecting a vartiety of categories of data from many data sources will result in a number of tables in the data warehouse.
+For example:

+* Web Clickstream events
+* Purchase events
+* Support Events (ie; compiled via offline or callcenter data)
+* Product Return events

+Metric Sources is designed for customers to define a query to extract each of these datasets from their warehouse, rather than having to define a sophisticated query joining multiple datasets and normalizing dozens of columns at once.

+### Configuration

 Next, click into **Metrics** on the left navbar and go to the **Metric Sources**.
 Click **Create** to create a new Metric source.
 Give your new Metric Source a relevant name and description.

 ![Metric Source Navigation](https://user-images.githubusercontent.com/102695539/237239161-9e7fd9ac-c800-4e64-948f-296648357987.png)